m4ttsch/omscs-notes-notes/computer-networks/programming-sdns.md

 Programming OpenFlow is not easy!

 - very low level of abstraction in the form of match-action rules.
-- controller only sees events that switches don’t know how to handle.
+- controller only sees events that switches don't know how to handle.
 - race conditions if switch-level rules are not installed properly.

 ## SDN Programming Interface